 Rick and I often head to our favorite local ramen spot for a bowl of steaming hot noodles on Sundays.
-It’s a perfect, hearty meal after a long weekend of perhaps too much wine tasting…
+It’s a perfect, hearty meal after a long weekend of perhaps too much wine tasting.

-While I’ll often reach for a spicy miso based ramen, his favorite is the TanTan noodles.
+And, while I’ll often reach for a spicy miso based ramen, his favorite is the Tan Tan Ramen.

-What are Tan Tan Noodles?
+✔️ What is Tan Tan Ramen?

 The noodles can be served dry (with no broth) or in a spicy, chili flavored broth that’s made creamy with the addition of peanut butter and/or sesame paste.
 Then the bowls are topped with a mixture of ground pork.

 I prefer to make my Tan Tan Noodles with broth, but not super brothy like a traditional ramen.
 I use about half the broth as you would in a ramen noodle soup.
 Because the broth is so rich and creamy, I find that you don’t need as much as you would with a lighter clear-based broth.

 The ingredient making this ramen broth so rich & delicious is the peanut butter.
 An ingredient that I always have on hand.
 It’s such a versatile ingredient.
 I love adding it to savory recipes like these Grilled Lamb Chops with Spicy Peanut Sauce or these 20-Minute Sesame Chicken Noodles.

 - Cook the ground pork.